Robert-J-H/SharedComputer/readme.md

 ---

+## Changes for 18.057 ##

+* Changed version numbering system to year.dday
+* The download link of the add-on help redirects  now to the newest version rather than the installed one
+* For convenience, the version number is added to the link
+* Volume levels are now correctly rounded
+* Dialog popup for first installation removed
+* Freshly set options are now applied on reloading add-ons

 ## Changes for 1.3 ##

-* changed add-on name
+* Changed add-on name
-* added contextual help for all controls
+* Added contextual help for all controls
-* corrected a bug in NVDA dialogs where focus in a control wasn't restored after Window switching
+* Fixed  a bug in NVDA dialogs where focus in a control wasn't restored after Window switching
-* fixed a problem with writing volume settings to normal configuration
+* Fixed a problem with writing volume settings to normal configuration
-* corrected translation related issues
+* Fixed translation related issues
 * updated readme

 ## Changes for 1.2 ##

-* added absolute volume level choice with 20 % lower limit
+* Added absolute volume level choice with 20 % lower limit
 * NumLock off default only for desktop computers
-* added install tasks
+* Added install tasks
-* new readme and labels for GUI
+* New readme and labels for GUI
 * Page up/down in spin control to increase/decrease volume level by tens.
 * Space bar in spin control to fetch current volume level.